- Chlamydia is the most reported STI among young people in Australia. It’s estimated that less than a third of those with an infection get diagnosed.

-- a change in their vaginal discharge (more discharge or a change in colour and smell)
+- a change in vaginal discharge

 - pain when passing urine